aquasecurity/trivy/docs/air-gap.md

 $ rsync -av -e ssh /path/to/trivy-offline.db.tgz [user]@[host]:dst
 ```

-## Put the DB file to Trivy's cache directory
+## Put the DB file in Trivy's cache directory
 You have to know where to put the DB file.
 The following command shows the default cache directory.

 ```